s474/words/backend/modules/importSpreadsheet/README.md

 If passing a matchRelation then matchField will be in the related table, use if importing to a joining table (e.g. WordlistWords, matchField will look for 'word' in related model)

+Creates new entry in related table (e.g. Word when Importing WordlistWords) however WILL ONLY IMPORT VALUES other than matchField TO model, not related model (maybe change TODO)

+No fields required at mo except matchField (TODO) - see ImportForm.php

+ALWAYS OVERWRITES FIELDS at mo - will blank out values if fields in spreadsheet empty

 <?= Html::a(Yii::t('app', 'Import WordlistWords Manual Map'),
     [
         'importSpreadsheet/import/upload',